awsdocs/amazon-sqs-developer-guide/doc_source/sqs-dead-letter-queues.md

 The *redrive policy* specifies the *source queue*, the *dead\-letter queue*, and the conditions under which Amazon SQS moves messages from the former to the latter if the consumer of the source queue fails to process a message a specified number of times\.
 When the `ReceiveCount` for a message exceeds the `maxReceiveCount` for a queue, Amazon SQS moves the message to a dead\-letter queue \(with its original message ID\)\.
 For example, if the source queue has a redrive policy with `maxReceiveCount` set to 5, and the consumer of the source queue receives a message 6 times without ever deleting it, Amazon SQS moves the message to the dead\-letter queue\.

-To specify a dead\-letter queue, you can [use the AWS Management Console or the AWS SDK for Java](sqs-configure-dead-letter-queue.md)\.
+To specify a dead\-letter queue, you can use the console or the AWS SDK for Java\.
 You must do this for each queue that sends messages to a dead\-letter queue\.
 Multiple queues of the same type can target a single dead\-letter queue\.
-For more information, see [Tutorial: Configuring an Amazon SQS dead\-letter queue](sqs-configure-dead-letter-queue.md) and the `RedrivePolicy` attribute of the [ `CreateQueue`](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_CreateQueue.html#API_CreateQueue_RequestParameters) or [ `SetQueueAttributes`](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SetQueueAttributes.html#API_SetQueueAttributes_RequestParameters) action\.
+For more information, see [Configuring a dead\-letter queue \(console\)](sqs-configure-dead-letter-queue.md) and the `RedrivePolicy` attribute of the [ `CreateQueue`](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_CreateQueue.html#API_CreateQueue_RequestParameters) or [ `SetQueueAttributes`](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SetQueueAttributes.html#API_SetQueueAttributes_RequestParameters) action\.

 **Important**
 The dead\-letter queue of a FIFO queue must also be a FIFO queue\.
 Similarly, the dead\-letter queue of a standard queue must also be a standard queue\.
 You must use the same AWS account to create the dead\-letter queue and the other queues that send messages to the dead\-letter queue\.
 Also, dead\-letter queues must reside in the same region as the other queues that use the dead\-letter queue\.
 For example, if you create a queue in the US East \(Ohio\) region and you want to use a dead\-letter queue with that queue, the second queue must also be in the US East \(Ohio\) region\.
 The expiration of a message is always based on its original enqueue timestamp\.
-When a message is moved to a [dead\-letter queue](#sqs-dead-letter-queues), the enqueue timestamp remains unchanged\.
+When a message is moved to a dead\-letter queue, the enqueue timestamp remains unchanged\.
 For example, if a message spends 1 day in the original queue before being moved to a dead\-letter queue, and the retention period of the dead\-letter queue is set to 4 days, the message is deleted from the dead\-letter queue after 3 days\.
 Thus, it is a best practice to always set the retention period of a dead\-letter queue to be longer than the retention period of the original queue\.

 ## What are the benefits of dead\-letter queues?<a name="sqs-dead-letter-queues-benefits"></a>